BA-Software-Development-Ed/test-exam-questions/presentations/question-9.md

 <!-- slide -->

 ## Question 9

+---
-### Explain about test doubles.
+Explain about test doubles.

+---
 Explain how and why mocking is useful, and in what test areas.

 <!-- slide -->

-## What is Mocking
+## What is Mocking?

 <!-- slide -->